kerns/commander-v/README.md

 };
 ```

-> _Note that changes to your **`v.config.js`** configuration or custom ignore file will require a restart_.
+> _Changes to your **`v.config.js`** configuration or custom ignore file will require a restart_.

 ## Feedback

+Bugs, ideas, feedback and pull requests can go to [GitHub issue tracker](https://github.com/kerns/commander-v/issues).
 The Commander is listening.
-Bugs, ideas, feedback and pull requests welcome at [GitHub issue tracker](https://github.com/kerns/commander-v/issues).

-## The Rest of the Story (Epilogue)
+## The _Rest_ of the Story (Epilogue)

-A restless boy who had lost his way once spent the better part of a very formative year at sea, in close quarters with Commander V. He was enthralled and ultimately transformed by the Commander's passion for tidiness, coherence and context.
+A restless boy lost his way home after spending the better part of a year at sea, in close quarters with Commander V. He was enthralled and ultimately transformed by the Commander's passion for tidiness, coherence and context.

-As their time together came to an end, and the boy – who was becoming a man – turned toward home, he felt a pain in his heart and it burdened him.
-It was the feeling of owning a debt he felt he could never repay.
-Not for the year of food, shelter, and companionship – but for the most important thing he was ever given: the gift of a new – or as he would one day come to describe it – _different_ way of thinking.
+As their time together came to an end, and becoming a man, he turned toward home.
+He did it with the pain of owing a debt he could not repay.
+For more than, but also for the year of food, shelter, and companionship.
+But chiefly the gift of a new – or as he would one day come to describe it – _different_ way of thinking.

-As he readied himself to leave, he turned to The Commander and offered this solemn promise: to one day pay tribute to his new friend and chief mentor.
-And to do whatever he could to make a world that would know and forever remember his name.
+On the day they said goodbye to The Commander, but not before giving his solemn promise: to one day pay tribute to his mentor, to build a world that would know and remember his name.

-Today much of the world not only _knows_ The Commander's name – much of the world touches it, _literally_, **every day**.
-All of this is thanks to that boy who became a man, a man _we_ remember as **STEVE JOBS**.
+Today the world not only _knows_ The Commander's name, the world touches it, _literally_, **every day**.
+Thanks to that boy.
+Who became a man.
+A man we called **STEVE JOBS**.
 His tribute?
-No less than the most indispensable and widely used combination of keyboard keys ever conceived of, and featured on every Mac since 1984: **Command + V**
+No less than the most indispensable and widely used combination of keyboard keys ever conceived by human brain cells.
+And featured on every Mac desktop and laptop since 1984: **Command + V**

-✌️**Think about it.**
+Think about it. ✌️